-- Fixed income funds objectives are for long-term rates of return consistent with preserving capital.
-The funds invest in mortgage-backed securities, corporate bonds, U.S. treasury securities, foreign government and corporate bonds denominated in U.S. dollars, U.S. agency securities, commercial mortgage-backed securities, asset-backed securities and short-term investments. - International equity fund objective is for favorable long-term rates of return from a diversified portfolio of common stock that consists primarily of foreign and domestic common stocks.
+- International equity fund objective is for favorable long-term rates of return from a diversified portfolio of common stock that consists primarily of foreign and domestic common stocks.
 The fund invests in domestic and foreign industries; comprised of technology, consumer products and services, manufacturing and materials, healthcare, financial, energy, utilities, and short-term investments. - Index fund objective is for long-term rates of return and stable income through diversification.
 The fund invests in a diversified set of domestic and foreign stocks and other equity secure bonds and other fixed-income securities, as well as money market instruments and other short-term debt instruments. - The money market fund objective is for high current income consistent with maintaining liquidity and preserving capital.
 The fund is not insured by the Federal Deposit Insurance Corporation or any other government agency.
-As of January 1, 2013 and December 31, 2012, the portfolio included commercial paper, U.S. government and government agency obligations, certificates of deposits, floating-rate securities, U.S. agency, bankers acceptances, and medium-term bonds and notes.
+As of December 31, 2016 and 2015, the portfolio included commercial paper, U.S. government and government agency obligations, certificates of deposits, floating-rate securities, U.S. agency, bankers acceptances, and medium-term bonds and notes.

 The pooled separate account real estate fund is valued based on the net asset value per unit of participation in the fund and has no unfunded commitments or significant redemption restrictions.
 The fund objective is for long-term returns through rental income and appreciation of real estate investments owned in the fund.
 The fund invests in real property and short-term high quality investments to maintain liquidity to guarantee redemption requests.
-At January 1, 2013 and December 31, 2012, the fund held real estate property investments (including interests in real estate related joint ventures) representing 75.2% of the investment portfolio, investments in REIT equity securities representing 7.8% of the investment portfolio, real estate limited partnerships representing 2.0% of the investment portfolio, U.S. treasury securities representing 8.0% of the investment portfolio and government agency notes representing 7.0% of the investment portfolio.
+At December 31, 2016, the fund held real estate property investments (including interests in real estate related joint ventures) representing 79.1% of the investment portfolio, investments in REIT equity securities representing 4.1% of the investment portfolio, real estate limited partnerships representing .5% of the investment portfolio, U.S. treasury securities representing 6.5% of the investment portfolio and government agency notes representing 8.7% of the investment portfolio.
+At December 31.
+2015, the fund held real estate property investments (including interests in real estate related joint ventures) representing 77.4% of the investment portfolio, investments in REIT equity securities representing 4.2% of the investment portfolio, real estate limited partnerships representing .6% of the investment portfolio, U.S. treasury securities representing 6.4% of the investment portfolio and government agency notes representing 11.0% of the investment portfolio.